wbcsd/demo-endpoint/spec/rest-api/README.md

 # specs/rest-api

-Here we are distributing OpenAPI files which describe the Use Case 001 REST API.
+Here we are distributing OpenAPI files which describe an HTTP REST API conformant to the PACT Technical Specifications.

-**⚠️⚠️ Right now, the OpenAPI files here are work in progress and pending a through review from the Pathfinder community. ⚠️⚠️**

 ## OpenAPI file lineage